HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_msgregs.md

 |Resolution|None

 ### Base.1.0.EventSubscriptionLimitExceeded
-The event subscription establishment has been requested, but the operation did not complete because the number of simultaneous subscriptions exceeded the maximum number allowed by the implementation.
+The event subscription establishment has been requested, but the operation did not complete.
+The number of simultaneous subscriptions exceeded the maximum number allowed by the implementation.

 | | |
 |:---|:---|